evgenyneu/SigmaSwiftStatistics/README.md

   * Returns nil if the dataset contains less than 3 values.
   * Returns nil if all the values in the dataset are the same.
-  * Same as SKEW.P in Microsoft Excel, Wolfram Alpha and `skewness` function in "moments" R package.
+  * Same as in Wolfram Alpha, SKEW.P in Microsoft Excel and `skewness` function in "moments" R package.

 #### Formula